prestevez/centro-pop-hugo/content/pop-en-practica/problemas-y-respuestas.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Problemas y respuestas" subtitle = "Guías específicas de problemas y respuestas comunes."
+title = "Problemas y Soluciones" subtitle = "Guías de problemas específicos y soluciones."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "problemas-y-respuestas"
+  page_type = "problemas-y-soluciones"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5